Skin conditions and wound healing — why everything takes longer

 Several specific problems commonly affect the skin of older adults.

-Pressure sores, also called bedsores or decubitus ulcers, develop when an area of skin is subjected to continuous pressure that cuts off blood flow.
-The skin dies from lack of oxygen and blood flow.
-These sores typically develop over bony prominences where skin overlays bone with little padding in between—places like the heel, the hip, the tailbone, the shoulder blade, the back of the head.
-Someone lying in bed for extended periods or sitting in a wheelchair for hours at a time is at risk.
+Pressure ulcers, also called bedsores or decubitus ulcers, develop when an area of skin is subjected to continuous pressure that cuts off blood flow.
+The National Pressure Injury Advisory Panel (NPIAP) classifies pressure injuries in four stages, from Stage 1 (non-blanchable redness of intact skin) to Stage 4 (full-thickness tissue loss with exposed bone, tendon, or muscle).
+These sores typically develop over bony prominences where skin overlays bone with little padding: the heel, the hip, the tailbone, the shoulder blade, the back of the head.
+Someone lying in bed for extended periods or sitting in a wheelchair for hours is at risk.

 Pressure sores start as areas of redness that don't blanch (lighten) when you press on them.
 If the pressure continues, the skin breaks down, creating an open wound.
 These wounds can become quite deep, extending through the skin and into the tissue below.
 They become infected.
-They smell.
 They're painful.
 They take an extremely long time to heal, and in some cases they never fully heal.
-An older adult who develops a serious pressure sore might end up being hospitalized for treatment.
+The AHRQ reports that an older adult who develops a serious pressure sore has a significantly increased risk of mortality.
 Severe pressure sores can be life-threatening.

 The tragedy is that pressure sores are largely preventable.
 They develop because of unrelieved pressure.
 Changing position regularly, using cushioning, maintaining good skin care, and ensuring adequate nutrition all help prevent pressure sores.
-Once they develop, treatment is difficult and time-consuming.
-Prevention is vastly preferable.
+Prevention is vastly preferable to treatment.

 Skin tears are another common problem.
 These occur when fragile skin gets caught or rubbed in a way that causes the epidermis to tear away from the dermis below.
-They often happen during transfers from bed to wheelchair, or when someone's skin gets caught on furniture, or when bandages or medical tape are removed.
-They can happen during what seems like routine care.
-A skin tear can look dramatic, with flaps of skin that look serious and bleed more than you'd expect from the extent of the injury.
+They often happen during transfers from bed to wheelchair, when someone's skin gets caught on furniture, or when bandages or medical tape are removed.

 Dryness is ubiquitous.
 The skin becomes itchy and flaky.
 In severe cases, the cracking of dry skin can be painful.
 Scratching can create small wounds that risk infection.

 Bruising is easy and abundant.
-Minor bumps cause purple and yellow bruises that seem disproportionate to the injury.
+Blood thinners, which many older adults take, make bruising worse.
 The bruises take weeks to resolve instead of days.

 Why Wounds Matter

-The reason all of this matters is that what seems like a minor wound in an older adult can become serious.
-A small cut on the foot that might have barely warranted attention in a younger person can develop into an infection in an older adult.
+What seems like a minor wound in an older adult can become serious.
+A small cut on the foot that might have barely warranted attention in a younger person can develop into an infection.
 That infection can spread.
 If your parent has diabetes or circulatory disease, a small foot wound can even lead to amputation if not treated properly.
+The American Diabetes Association reports that diabetes-related foot ulcers precede approximately 85% of lower-extremity amputations.

 Pressure sores are notorious for their ability to progress rapidly once they start.
 What begins as a patch of red skin can become a deep ulcer that requires surgical intervention or skin grafting.
 The sores don't just affect the localized area.
 They're painful, which limits mobility.
 The pain and limitation lead to more time in bed or seated, which puts more pressure on skin and can cause new sores to develop.
 People can become trapped in a downward spiral of skin breakdown and immobility.

 Infections are another serious concern.
 When skin is broken, bacteria can enter.
-In younger people, the immune system usually handles minor bacterial infections without significant consequence.
 In older adults, especially those who are frail or have compromised immune systems, a skin infection can spread rapidly.
-What starts as a localized infection can become systemic.
 Sepsis, a life-threatening condition, can result from a skin infection that seemed minor.

 Wound Care Basics